katherine-huang/personal_web/content/publication/CHI2024/index.md

 ---
-le: "Examining the role of peer acknowledgements on social annotations: Unraveling the psychological underpinnings"
+title: "Examining the role of peer acknowledgements on social annotations: Unraveling the psychological underpinnings"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here